Long Green Animal Dermatology

 Flea Allergy

 Flea allergic dermatitis is the most common skin disease in dogs and cats.
 For the flea allergic patient, 100% flea control is essential for the pet to remain symptom-free.
 “But doctor, I never see fleas on my pet.”- You may not see them, but that does not mean they are not there.
-The allergy is caused by the flea’s saliva, and it only takes a few bites to induce the problem.
+The allergy is caused by the flea’s saliva, and a limited number of bites may induce the problem.
 Also, the itchy pet often scratches so much that adult fleas are removed, making them hard to find.
 Because flea allergy is so common, we recommend that complete flea control be instituted before proceeding with diagnostics for other allergies and that year-round flea control be maintained for all allergy patients.

 Food Allergy

 Some pets develop specific hypersensitivities to components of their diets.
-The allergen usually is a major protein or carbohydrate ingredient such as beef, chicken, pork, corn, wheat, or soy.
+The most common food allergens in dogs are beef, poultry, dairy, and wheat.
+In cats, beef, chicken and fish are most commonly implicated.
 Minor ingredients such as preservatives or dyes are also potential allergens.
-The diagnosis of food allergy requires that we test your pet by feeding special strict diets that contain only ingredients that he has never eaten before.
+The diagnosis of food allergy requires that we test your pet by strict feeding of a hypoallergenic diet.
 This is often achieved by feeding a prescription diet for a period of 8 - 12 weeks.
 If the signs resolve, a challenge is performed by feeding the former diet and watching for a return of the itching.
 If this occurs, a diagnosis of food allergy is confirmed.
 There are laboratories who offer food allergy blood and saliva tests, but these are highly discouraged as there is no evidence of scientific validity.

 Atopic Dermatitis

-Atopic dermatitis (AD) is an inherited predisposition to develop skin problems from exposure to variety of commonplace and otherwise harmless substances including the pollens of weeds, grasses and trees, as well as house dust mites and mold spores.
-Patients with AD have a defect in the barrier function of their skin which predisposes toward the development of allergies.
+Atopic dermatitis (AD) is a multifactorial frustrating disease involving genetics, immune dysregulation and skin barrier function defects that predispose the patient to develop allergies from exposure to variety of commonplace and otherwise harmless substances including the pollens of weeds, grasses and trees, as well as house dust mites and mold spores.
 The diagnosis of AD is made based on the classic clinical signs.
-The results of intradermal skin testing or in vitro blood testing may be used to support the diagnosis.
-Skin testing is the preferred method; small injections of many different allergens are made in the skin on the pet’s side, under light sedation.
-Observation of the reactions helps us compile a list of allergens for a “vaccine” that is made to decrease the pet’s sensitivity (desensitization).
+The results of intradermal skin testing or in vitro blood testing may be used to identify environmental allergen triggers for the affected individual.
+Please note that not every patient with AD has allergies.

 Secondary Infections

 Allergies are often the underlying cause of recurring skin and/or ear infections.
 Bacterial and yeast infections, though secondary to the allergy, can cause an increase in your pet’s level of itching.
-Long term treatment with antibiotics and anti-yeast medications is commonly required, along with medicated bathing programs.
+Treatment with oral and topical antimicrobials is often required.
+Given increasing concerns for the development of antibiotic resistance, dermatologists usually emphasize topical therapies whenever possible.

 Can allergies be cured?

-Unfortunately, there is no cure for allergy and it is usually a life-long problem.
+Unfortunately, there is no cure for allergic disease and it is usually a life-long problem.
 We seek to control allergy and improve the quality of life for both you and your pet.
 We will formulate the best program of management that suits all involved with your pet’s care.

-Symptomatic drug therapy can help to reduce itching.
-Steroids, such as prednisone tablets, in particular, are often employed to stop the itch.
-However, without addressing the underlying cause, the itching will return.
-Long term use of steroids can result in many health problems.
-This is the reason that we encourage diagnosis of the underlying cause of the allergy and more specific and less potentially harmful treatments.
-The development of more targeted symptomatic therapies like Atopica, Apoquel and the Canine Atopic Dermatitis Immunotherapeutic has made long term relief of clinical signs possible with less chance of adverse side effects than the use of steroids.
+Diagnostic testing is not a replacement for symptomatic therapies.
+The goal of allergy testing is to try to reduce the amount of medication required, but it is not a substitute.
+Symptomatic therapies are always the main focus in managing allergic disease, as long term therapy is usually needed.
+Steroids are appropriate for short term use if needed, but long term use of steroids can result in many health problems.
+This is the reason that we encourage diagnostic testing and more specific and less potentially harmful treatments.
+The development of more targeted symptomatic therapies like cyclosporine, Apoquel (oclacitinib) and Cytopoint (lokivetmab) has made long term relief of clinical signs possible with less chance of adverse side effects than the use of steroids.

 Comments are closed.